atlas-php/agent-cli/README.md

 * `sessions.path` – base directory for JSONL transcripts.
 Atlas Agent CLI stores Codex logs inside `<path>/codex`.
 Defaults to `storage/app/sessions`.
 * `workspace.path` – the working directory Codex should execute within.
 Defaults to your Laravel application's base path but can be pointed at any detached workspace (override via `ATLAS_AGENT_CLI_WORKSPACE_PATH` or the `--workspace` command option for per-run overrides).
 * `model` – Codex model automatically applied to each run unless overridden with `--model` (defaults to `gpt-5.1-codex-max`).
 Available models are listed at [OpenAI Codex models](https://developers.openai.com/codex/models).
+* `template.task` / `template.instructions` – string templates (defaults to `Task: {TASK}` and `Instructions: {INSTRUCTIONS}`) that shape how the task and instructions are combined before forwarding them to Codex.
+The workspace log includes both the raw templates and the rendered request so you can see exactly what Codex receives.

 ## Local Sandbox